 Deciding to Apply

-As with our full-time MBA program, the EMBA program takes a general management approach and does not include a major.
+The EMBA Program takes a general management approach and does not include a major.
 You take the same classes at the same time with the same people.
 However, there are a number of opportunities to customize your experience based on individual interests.
-Starting in Term 3, you have the opportunity to customize your experience to achieve your specific personal and professional learning goals through 14 electives.
+Starting in Term 3, you have the opportunity to customize your experience to achieve your specific personal and professional learning goals through 13 electives.
 In course assignments, you may choose to study specific industries and/or organizations.
 In ExecMAP, you are able to select from a variety of projects in different industries, countries, and functional areas.

 Yes, there is only one Master of Business Administration degree granted by the Stephen M. Ross School of Business at the University of Michigan.